|

 recognize a spiritual hunger for holiness; suffering, in its literal sense,

-means to endure pain that we have done nothing to deserve.
-But the broad
+means to endure pain that we may have done nothing to deserve.
+But the broad sense of

-sense of sacrifice means that we must give up what we dont really
+sacrifice means that we must “fast” from what we dont really need, so

-need, so as to give to others what they do need.
+others what they need spiritually.
 In other words, we must

 give up the psychological defenses that protect